Davidonium/github-pr-pretty-link/README.md

 ## Building

-This extension can only be built on a `linux/amd64` machine.
+This extension is built on a `linux/amd64` machine.
+If dependencies are replicated, it can be possible to build it in other OSes or architecture combinations.

 Dependencies:
 - [node/lts](https://nodejs.org/download/release/latest-v22.x/)